gersongs/pyformula/README.txt

  |   |->b
  |->2

-The most important feature of Pyformula is to define, in run time, a operator, through reading a file:
+The most important feature of Pyformula is to define, at run time, a operator, through the reading of a file:
 >>> pf.Operator.readOperatorsFromFile("operators.txt")

 Here is an example of an operators file: